Shagshag/prestashop-documentation/TabCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Tab.php line 126
+* This method is defined in [classes/Tab.php line 126](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Tab.php#126)

 #### Arguments